DigitalPhonetics/IMS-Toucan/README.md

 While it is a bad practice to have redundancy in regular code, and as much as possible should be abstracted and parameterized, my experiences in creating this toolkit and working with other toolkits led me to believe that sometimes redundancy is not only ok, it is actually very convenient.
 While it does make it more difficult to change things, it also makes it also more difficult to break things and cause legacy problems.
-Also it allows parameterization to focus on the truly important parameters, which would otherwise drown in tons of case specific parameters that are never changed.

 ---